Umm Salama: 33:35

-For Muslim men and women, for believing men and women, for devout men and women, for true men and women, for men and women who are patient and constant, for men and women who humble themselves, for men and women who give in Charity, for men and women who fast (and deny themselves), for men and women who guard their chastity, and for men and women who engage much in Allah's praise, for them has Allah prepared forgiveness and great reward.
+This verse from the Quran lists ten categories of people who are promised forgiveness and a religious reward.
+The text applies these qualities equally to both men and women.
+These include those who identify as Muslims and believers, as well as those who are devout, truthful, and patient, who are humble, charitable, and who participate in fasting.
+It also mentions those who maintain sexual modesty and control chastity and those who regularly engage in the remembrance of God.
+According to Quran, Individuals who meet these criteria are promised forgiveness and a religious reward.

 Umm Salama sought out equality and autonomy for Muslim women and never hesitated to posit political questions to Muhammad.
 This verse initiated when Umm Salama asked Muhammad, "why are men mentioned in the Koran and why are we not?"
 She is quoted narrating, "I had asked the Prophet why the Koran did not speak of us as it did of men.
 And what was my surprise one afternoon, when I was combing my hair, to hear his voice from the minbar.
 I hastily did up my hair and ran to one of the apartments from where I could hear better" It is there that Umm Salama heard the verse.